cypress-io/cypress-example-kitchensink/README.md

 - Dockerfile - a basic dockerfile of the app from the forked repo. it uses the manually pushed image of cypress from our public registry
 - script.py - a chatgpt provided code that splits the tests per docker worker
 - entrypoint.sh - the script in each docker worker that installs redefine, runs the python script and runs the tests
+- cypress_Base/Dockerfile - we manually built and pushed a docker image to our own public registry to have both python, nodejs and cypress in the image to make the CI run faster.

 ## FYI's